About Collins Woodlot- Moraine Trail Central Section

 The Collins Woodlot was part of the first omnibus land package put together by The 300 Committee for town approval in 1986.
 Although there is no trace of it today, a nine-hole golf course was created there in the late 1920s and closed in 1938.
 George Collins, a long-time summer resident of West Falmouth, who bought the land in 1961 and sold the 49 acres to the town, was one of the managers of the course.
 He later became a professor of archaeology and art history at Columbia University.

 The town added a key piece of a pathway in this section of the moraine with the purchase of 47.7 acres from Blair and Georgene Scanlon.
 This parcel is north of Collins.

 There are three other conservation parcels in this area.
 The 300 Committee purchased 14.8 acres from John Lewis in 1992, abutting the Collins Woodlot on the east side.
 Two properties were acquired in the early 1900s for a fire tower.
 The 16-acre state property is identified on early plans as the Perry lot; the fire tower is on town land, 3.4 acres abutting the state land.
 The Falmouth fire tower was built in 1914 and is still used today, one of a network of observation towers established by the state to quicken the response to forest fires.
-The tower is under the state Department of Conservation and Recreation, District 1 Forest Fire Control, headquartered at Shawme-Crowell State Forest in Sandwich.
+The tower is under the MA Department of Conservation and Recreation, District 1 Forest Fire Control, headquartered at Shawme-Crowell State Forest in Sandwich.
 The Cape lookout towers are staffed sporadically from mid-March through mid-October, especially in dry, windy conditions when the fire risk is highest.

 To head north along the Moraine Trail, into the Kettle Holes Area, access is just east of the intersection of Blacksmith Shop and Service Roads.
 Look for the white blazes that mark the trail, on a large boulder just off the edge of the road.